jEsuSdA/the-perfect-desktop/README.md

 The **papirus-patched** folder contains a patched version of it.
 I made some patches to add some extra features I like.

+*Unzip 7z files copy to /usr/share/icons or ~/.icons/*

+### XFWM4 Window Themes

+The **xfwm4-themes** folder contains a some themes for the XFCE Window Manager.
+They are bases upon the Greybird and XFWM4 main themes.

-*Unzip 7z files copy to /usr/share/icons*
+*Unzip 7z files copy to /usr/share/themes/ or ~/.themes/*

 # License